danielharrell/does_music_move/does_music_move.md

 think we see something move, all we really see is that it occupies different places different times.
-Still, there turn out to be more such places---infinitely more in fact---than we could ever arrange from one to the next, as if on a strip of film.
+Still, there turn out to be more such places---infinitely more, in fact---than we could ever arrange from one to the next, as if on a strip of film.
 The places are many enough, that is, to form a *real* continuum, beyond the mere